 What's my "why"?

-After the sudden loss of one of my best friends in 2017, I eventually found myself on the other side of grief asking a lot of questions.
+Everything about my life and my career ultimately goes back to one thing.
+At the end of 2017, I lost one of my best friends suddenly.
+And I eventually found myself on the other side of grief asking a lot of questions.
 And all these questions boiled down to one bigger question: If I created a life full of things that made me happiest, what would it look like?
 By most definitions (including mine at one point), I had a dream job, a dream apartment, a dream city, but somewhere in the murkiness that is the space between graduating college and my mid-20s, I had never stopped to ask myself what my dream actually was anymore.
 And even though I didn’t want to believe it for a while, the truth was that I wanted something different.